bdobrica/ThinkPixelInfra/docker/models/external/README.md

 # External Embeddings Gateway

 The external model service is an embeddings gateway that keeps the same `/infer` request and response contract as the local embedding services, but delegates dense vector generation to a remote provider.
-The current safe default is OpenAI `text-embedding-3-small` for dense vectors, with locally generated lexical sparse vectors so downstream semantic search code can keep consuming the e5-compatible response shape.
+The current safe default is OpenAI `text-embedding-3-small` for dense vectors, with BM25 sparse vectors so downstream semantic search code can keep consuming the e5-compatible response shape.

 ## Behavior

 - Dense vectors come from the configured provider.
-- Sparse vectors are generated locally from lemmatized tokens and normalized lexical weights.
+- Sparse vectors have BM25 weights.
 - `mode` stays split between `search` and `store` for compatibility, even when both modes currently use empty prefixes.
 - Language detection, sentence splitting, and sparse-vector preparation run off the event loop in a bounded thread pool.